 - Owner, Contributor, or Virtual Machine Contributor role on the affected VM

-- Azure CLI 2.50.0 or later installed
+- Azure CLI 2.50.0 or later

 - Azure PowerShell Az module 10.0+